Option consommateurs

 Option consommateurs is a non-profit consumer organization dedicated to promoting and defending the interests of Canadian consumers.

-The organization was founded in 1983 and is based in Montréal.
+The organization was founded in 1983 and is based in Montreal.
 Its focus areas are energy, agri-food, financial services, privacy, and commercial practices.

 Through the Éconologis program, an energy efficiency program for low-income households run by the Quebec government's Ministry of Energy and Natural Resources, Option consommateurs has offered free visits to low-income households in Montréal, wherein consumers are given personalized advice to improve their energy consumption, as well as new electronic thermostats.

 Objectives

 To achieve its mission, Option consommateurs pursues four objectives: